-legacy-Anything handed down from the past; inheritance, as of nuclear waste.
+legacy-Anything handed down from the past; inheritance.

 low-level waste-Waste that includes protective clothing, tools, and equipment that have become contaminated with small amounts of radioactive material.

 Mixed Analyte Performance Evaluation Program (MAPEP)-A laboratory comparison program that tracks performance accuracy and tests the quality of environmental data reported to DOE.